You haven't shortlisted any properties yet. Use the icons to add them here.

 You agree to allow the owner or their representative (including workmen) access to the property as required by this clause.

 If you have any special requests, you must let us know when you make a booking and confirm them in writing.
-Although we will try to pass any reasonable requests on to the owner, we cannot guarantee that any request will be met.
-Confirmation that we have noted a special request or passed it to the owner, or of the fact it is shown on your written confirmation or any other document, is not confirmation that the request will be met.
-If we or the owner fail to meet any special request, it will not mean we or they have broken your contract.
+Although we will try to pass any reasonable requests on to the owner or service provider (whichever applies), we cannot guarantee that any request will be met.
+Confirmation that we have noted a special request or passed it on to the owner or service provider, or of the fact it is shown on your written confirmation or any other document, is not confirmation that the request will be met.
+If we or the owner or service provider fail to meet any special request, it will not mean we or they have broken your contract.

 If you want to complain, we, together with the owner, will want to take action to sort your complaint as soon as possible.
 Because the contract for your property is between you and the owner, you should put any queries or concerns to them.
 It is essential that you contact the owner or their representative immediately if any problem arises so that it can be sorted out as quickly as possible.
 It is often extremely difficult (and sometimes impossible) to sort out difficulties properly unless the owner is told promptly.
 If you discuss the problem with the owner or their representative during your stay at the property, it can usually be sorted out straightaway.
 In particular, complaints which would only be temporary (for example, complaints on how the property has been prepared or the heating not working) cannot possibly be investigated unless registered during your stay.
 If you cannot contact the owner or their representative, or if you are not happy with their response, you should immediately phone our Customer Services Line on the number shown on your confirmation.